 Tomas Berdych was one of the most consistent players at the Masters 1000 level alongside Roger Federer, Rafael Nadal, Novak Djokovic and Andy Murray, reaching many quarter-finals and semi-finals but usually failing to make a decisive step and fight for the title.

 Berdych had more winners and more unforced errors, rushing to the net and trying to keep the rallies on his racquet.
-Del Potro had his roles as well, earning five break chances and converting only two, losing ground in the closing stages of both tie breaks to finish his journey in the semis.
+Del Potro had his roles and earned five break chances, converting only two and losing ground in the closing stages of both tie breaks to finish his journey in the semis.

-Still, he sprayed a backhand error in the next point and Tomas sealed the deal with a smash winner a few moments later, advancing into his third Masters 1000 final and the first since Miami 2010.
+Still, he sprayed a backhand error in the next point, and Tomas sealed the deal with a smash winner a few moments later to advance into his third Masters 1000 final and the first since Miami 2010.